Mexican Americans: Social status and assimilation

 There have been increases in average personal and household incomes for Mexican Americans in the 21st century.
 US-born Americans of Mexican heritage earn more and are represented more in the middle and upper-class segments more than most recently arriving Mexican immigrants.

 Most immigrants from Mexico, as elsewhere, come from the lower classes and from families generationally employed in lower skilled jobs.
 They also are most likely from rural areas.
 Thus, many new Mexican immigrants are not skilled in white collar professions.
 Recently, some professionals from Mexico have been migrating, but to make the transition from one country to another involves re-training and re-adjusting to conform to US laws —i.e. professional licensing is required.
 Millions crossed into the United States to find work that would help them survive as well as sustain their families in Mexico.
+However now, Mexican Americans, primarily those who are bilingual are being used by firms to attract immigrant clientele.
+More value is being placed on Mexican Americans because they possess the ability to communicate with Spanish-speaking clients, thus expanding the customer range of companies.

-According to James P. Smith, the children and grandchildren of Latino immigrants tend to lessen educational and income gaps with White American.
-Immigrant Latino men earn about half of what whites make, while second generation US-born Latinos make about 78 percent of the salaries of their white counterparts and by the third generation US-born Latinos make on average identical wages to their US-born white counterparts.
+According to James P. Smith, the children and grandchildren of Hispanic immigrants tend to lessen educational and income gaps with White American.
+Immigrant Latino men earn about half of what whites make, while second generation US-born Hispanics make about 78 percent of the salaries of their white counterparts and by the third generation US-born Latinos make on average identical wages to their US-born white counterparts.
 However, the number of Mexican American professionals have been growing in size since 2010.
+According to Gutiérrez, Ramón throughout the 1980s, single Mexican women have made up an important portion of this migration, they are representing up to 40% of the total immigrant movement.
+Mexican women are mostly employed in service-related jobs such as service workers, housekeepers, and nannies, with a smaller involvement in agricultural labor.
+While Mexicans who have strong academic skills, have been granted with legal status in the United States, and their percentage is less compared to the infusion of unskilled immigrants.